 By us pointing our kids to these Godly role models, it gave them more of a desire to grow up and serve the Lord.
 My oldest son is a missionary, and I believe that seed was planted in his little heart as a young boy when he met missionaries that we had over for dinner, or ones he met at the church missions conference.

 The other side of this is protecting your kids from poor role models.
-You don’t want them looking up to most movie starts or sports heroes and their role models.
+You don’t want them looking up to most movie stars or sports heroes as their role models.

 2. Our children learn character through DISCIPLINE.

 When your child acts wrong, or shows wrong behavior or attitudes, look at this as an opportunity to teach and train about what God says in His Word.
 Don’t look at it as an interruption in what you are doing.
-Teaching and training your kids is your job as a parent!
+Teaching and training your kids’ hearts with Scripture is your job as a parent!